Frequently Asked Questions

 How do I get answers to questions about the distance education MS?

-For questions about fees, video availability, and employment requirements, please see the SCPD website, or email: email@example.com.
+For questions about fees, video availability, and employment requirements, please see the SCPD website, or email their customer service contact.

-For questions about the MS curriculum and degree requirements, please review the relevant section of the BMI website, and address remaining questions to us via email.
+For questions about the MS curriculum and degree requirements, please review the relevant section of both the SCPD and BMI websites, and address remaining questions to us via email.

 Is there a full-time distance education Masters option?

 There is no specific full-time option.
-Per SCPD policy, you can take up to 3 courses per quarter, although that is not typical.
+Per SCPD policy, you can take up to 10 units per quarter, although that is not typical.

 Is financial aid available for the distance education program?